woohoolabs/yin/README.md

 #### How to try it out
-If you want to get to know more how Yin works, have a look at the [examples](https://github.com/woohoolabs/yin/tree/master/examples): set up a web server and visit `examples/index.php?example=EXAMPLE_NAME`, where `EXAMPLE_NAME` can be "Book", "BookRelationships", "Users", "User" or "UserRelationships".
+If you want to get to know more how Yin works, have a look at the [examples](https://github.com/woohoolabs/yin/tree/master/examples): set up a web server and visit `examples/index.php?example=EXAMPLE_NAME`, where `EXAMPLE_NAME` can be "book", "book-rel", "users", "user" or "user-rel".
 But don't forget to run `composer install` first in Yin's root directory.
 You can also restrict which fields and attributes should be fetched.
-The original resources - which are transformed by Yin - can be found in the controllers.
+The original resources - which are transformed by Yin - can be found in the actions.

 Some example URL-s to play with: